clivekahn/hello-world/examples/pointcloud/readmeEDIT.md

 ```

 - The `example.hpp` header lets us easily open a new window and prepare textures for rendering.
-- The `state` class (declared above) is used for interacting with the mouse, with the help of some callbacks registered through glfw.
+- The `state` class (declared above) is used for interacting with the mouse with the help of some callbacks registered through glfw.
 ```cpp
 // Create a simple OpenGL window for rendering: window app(1280, 720, "RealSense Pointcloud Example");